Sustainability

 Habitat for Humanity's ReStores has everything and the kitchen sink.
 This is next-level op-shopping with wicked clothing, great kitchenware, nice glass stuff, doors and vintage gems.
 And all purchases go towards supporting Habitat for Humanity on its mission to build homes, community and hope.
 Not bad, Habitat, not bad.

-GoJo Recycled Store
+GoJo Recycled Clothing

 Twenty bucks probably won’t go that far at GoJo Recycled Store but it’s still worth checking out their sale rack, vintage scarf selection or joyfully obscure jewellery collection for bargains.
 For the more baller op shoppers among us, this emporium of retro and vintage clothing’s full range will not disappoint.